civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Changelog:
+2006-03-11
+Added: GoodyHutExcluded flag for Units.
+Units with this flag shouldn't appear from a goody hut.
+Added: Enablesgood in terraineffect - allows for different goods for same imp on different terrains

 2006-03-02
 Added: EnablesVeterans flag for buildings.
 Now if a city has a flag with this building your units start as veterans (like civ3)
 Added: PopCostsToBuild flag.
 Add an integer here in unitstxt and units can cost 1 or more population points.
 I havent instituted a disband city warning yet though